vuejs-templates/webpack/docs/README.md

 # Introduction

-This boilerplate is targeted towards large, serious projects and assumes you are somewhat familiar with Webpack and `vue-loader`.
-Make sure to also read [`vue-loader`'s documentation](http://vuejs.github.io/vue-loader/index.html) for common workflow recipes.
+This boilerplate is targeted towards large, serious projects and assumes you are somewhat familiar with Webpack and `vue-template-loader`.
+Make sure to also read [`vue-template-loader`'s documentation](https://github.com/ktsn/vue-template-loader) for common workflow recipes.

-If you just want to try out `vue-loader` or whip out a quick prototype, use the [webpack-simple](https://github.com/vuejs-templates/webpack-simple) template instead.

 ## Quickstart